 Luxembourg – officially the Grand Duchy of Luxembourg (Luxembourgish: Groussherzogtum Lëtzebuerg), is a tiny, landlocked country in Western Europe.
 Luxembourg has a population of about 525,000 and an area of 2,586 square kilometres (998 sq mi), making it one of the smallest sovereign nations in Europe.
 As a representative democracy with a constitutional monarch, it is headed by a grand duke and is in fact the world’s only remaining grand duchy.

 Despite its small size, it has its own language (Luxembourgish) which is a dialect of German that is rather difficult for native German speakers to follow.
-As the grand duchy just celebrated their Duke’s birthday this week, Luxembourg is an ideal candidate for today’s “small country Saturday” recipe posting here on TFD!
+As the grand duchy just celebrated their Duke’s birthday this week, it’s time for a recipe from Luxembourg!

 Luxembourg’s cuisine is heavily influenced by German, French and Belgian culinary styles, due to their close proximity to the country.
 In some of the recipes of Luxembourg, there are also traces of Italian and Portuguese influences.